 See this Live Demo to play around with this type of calendar permission in action.

-2) Modify-from-same-link, no details with hidden details (of events created by other users)
+The Modify-from-same-link, no details permission will hide details of events created by other users.

 - Engineering services performed at customer sites, such as technical installations and maintenance.